Day 1

 Hanoi

-Fly to Hanoi, Vietnam’s charming capital.
 An afternoon walking tour will give you a taste of the city’s 1,000-year history, which is visible in its traditional Vietnamese shops and crumbling colonial buildings.
 Highlights include the historic Old Quarter, peaceful Hoan Kiem Lake and the Chinese-inspired Temple of Literature.
 You’ll get to see the ornate One Pillar Pagoda and the humble wooden stilt house where Ho Chi Minh, Vietnam’s famous revolutionary leader, once lived.
-In the afternoon, you can relax and explore independently with optional extras such as a visit to the Vietnam Fine Arts Museum.

 Breakfast included.